Jim Garrison: Kennedy assassination investigation

+In May 1967 Garrison appeared on ABC's Issues and Answers program to discuss his investigation.
+Later in July Garrison was granted 30 minutes by NBC to respond to their program criticizing his investigation.
+He used his time to dismiss the Warren Report as a "fairy tale" and charged that "President Kennedy was assassinated by men who sought to obtain a radical change in our foreign policy, particularly in regard to Cuba".

 In January 1968, Garrison subpoenaed Kerry Wendell Thornley – an acquaintance of Oswald's from their days in the military – to appear before a grand jury, questioning him about his relationship with Oswald and his knowledge of other figures that Garrison believed were connected to the assassination.
 Thornley sought a cancellation of this subpoena on which he had to appear before the Circuit Court.
 Garrison charged Thornley with perjury after Thornley denied that he had been in contact with Oswald in any manner since 1959.
 The perjury charge was eventually dropped by Garrison's successor, Harry Connick Sr. Also in 1968, Mort Sahl used his connection to get Garrison a spot on The Tonight Show Starring Johnny Carson to discuss the assassination.

 During Garrison's 1973 bribery trial, tape recordings from March 1971 revealed that Garrison considered implicating publicly the former United States Air Force General and Deputy Director of the Central Intelligence Agency, Charles Cabell, of conspiracy in the assassination of Kennedy after learning that he was the brother of Earle Cabell, the Dallas mayor in 1963.
 Theorizing that a plot to kill the president was masterminded out of New Orleans in conjunction with the CIA, with cooperation from the Dallas police department and city government, Garrison allegedly tasked his former chief investigator, Pershing Gervais, to look into the possibility that General Cabell had stayed in the city's Fontainebleau Motel at the time of the assassination.
 The Washington Post reported that there was no evidence that Gervais ever followed through with the request and that there was no further mention of General Cabell in Garrison's investigation.
 The article also noted that, by the date in question, Gervais was no longer working for the district attorney in New Orleans.